 Step 1: Get Your Supplies

 You will need:

-- 1 bucket with a fitted lid
+- Bucket with fitted lid – Check on Amazon

 *It helps to have a bucket opener too.
 Opening bucket lids can be hell on your hands!

 Step 2: Drill Your Holes

 The first thing you’ll need to do is drill a hole in the middle of the bucket’s lid.
 This is where you will put the plunger through.